Skip to main content

 The project lead will submit the checklist to the QSIA panel for review.

 The QSIA panel will review the information presented and will judge if they are assured by the information and assessment presented.
-If the QSIA panel are assured the project can be initiated or progress to the next stage of approval dependant on other policies that might apply.
+If the QSIA panel are assured the assessment will be supported and the project can be initiated or progress to the next stage of approval dependent on other policies that might apply.

 It is best practice for the project lead or team to continue to assess if quality or safety is being impacted during the execution of the project, even if the initial assessment did not identify and impacts.